 However, more of smaller exhibitions can also be seen here, like local history-, mineral-, badge- and flag exhibitions, just to mention a few, and certainly, it is worth watching the prison of the castle and the torture chamber as well, if we come here.

-5. The Castle of Visegrád
+5. The Citadel in Visegrád

 One of the most famous and most visited castles of Hungary can also boast of a long past history.
-At the place of today’s castle, there used to be another castle already at the time of ancient Rome, however, it was completely destroyed during the Tatar invasion.
+At the place of today’s castle, there used to be another castle already at the time of ancient Rome, however, it was completely destroyed during the Tartar invasion.

 Visegrád – A popular city on the Danube Bend for thousands of years